Factbox - Key policies of Austria's conservative/far-right coalition

 ** Give families a tax cut worth 1,500 euros per child per year.

-** Merge Austria’s 22 public health and other social security funds to cut administrative costs.
-The conservative governor of Salzburg province said on Saturday the plan is to reduce the number of such insurers to five.
+** Merge Austria’s 22 public health and other social security funds into five entities to cut administrative costs.

 ** Produce 100 percent of Austria’s power from renewable sources by 2030, compared with roughly 33 percent at present, and keep the national ban on nuclear power plants.